Skip to content

 Why it matters

 • Your data is just files.
-Each snippet is a .md file with frontmatter metadata.
-No database, no binary formats.
-You can read, edit, and organize snippets with any text editor or file manager.
+Each snippet and note is a .md file with frontmatter metadata.
+You can read, edit, move, and back up everything with any text editor or file manager.

-• Live sync. massCode watches the vault directory in real time via a file watcher.
-Edit a file externally — the app picks up changes automatically.
+• Live updates. massCode watches the vault in real time, so external file changes appear in the app automatically.

 How it works

-The vault structure mirrors your folder hierarchy.
-Each folder is a directory on disk, each snippet is a .md file inside it.
-Metadata (language, tags, order) is stored in frontmatter, while .state.json handles UI state (expanded folders, sort order).
+The vault mirrors your folder structure.
+Each folder becomes a directory on disk, and each snippet or note becomes a .md file inside it.
+Metadata such as language, tags, and ordering is stored in frontmatter, while .state.json stores UI state like expanded folders and sort order.

 massCode released under the AGPL v3 License.